What To Do If You Need To Survive In The Dead Of Winter

 3. INCLUDE A SAW.

-A folding saw is necessary item for any winter survival kit.
+A folding saw is necessary item for any winter survival pack.
 A saw allows you to buck wood to proper lengths for splitting so that you can get to the interior which on downed wood should be dry.
 And dry firewood is what you need for firestarting.
 You can’t go wrong with the Bahco Laplander.
 While there may be several options out there, this saw is tough and will see you through the situation.
 Most saws are made of thin and inferior steel and plastic and will bend and break.
 I highly recommend the Bahco Laplander as your go-to saw in a winter survival scenario.

 4. PICK A HATCHET.

 Yes, you can use the very tough Bushcraft Mora knife to baton wood.
 However, there is no substitute for a good hatchet.
 Gone are the days when you could go to the local hardware store and buy a good hatchet.
 All that you can find nowadays are cheaply made of inferior materials and they will not hold up when you need them the most.
-Gransfors Bruks or Wetterling are excellent choices for the winter survival kit.
+Gransfors Bruks or Wetterling are excellent choices for your snow survival kit.
 Don’t skimp on the price for a good hatchet.
 Buy it and it will be a lifetime investment that may just help to save your life.

 Tip: Bring a sharpening stone.
 I like the Lansky puck for my hatchet.
 Keep it sharp.